 Private wells can also have lead-containing plumbing.
 Visit Care For MI Drinking Water for more information.

-If your home has or if you are unsure if your home has any of the lead components mentioned above in its plumbing, you are eligible to receive a free filter and replacement cartridges
+If your home has or if you are unsure if your home has any of the lead components mentioned above in its plumbing, and are a current foster care provider, you are eligible to receive a free filter and replacement cartridges

 If you have questions, please contact the MDHHS Drinking Water Hotline at 844-934-1315.